TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ```bash
 npm run scaffold-ScriptHammer-Admin
 ```

-Confirm with “y” to create all files.
-Perfect for skipping manual steps.
+Type `y`, it creates all files, including `auth.tsx`.

 ---

-## 20) Next Steps
+## 21) Next Steps

-You now have:

-1. **Dexie + localStorage** on web, **SQLite + SecureStore** on native.
-2. **First user** to sign up becomes admin, subsequent (and dummy) users are normal.
-3. A **fully integrated** `(admin)` panel, no separate extension.
-4. **One** scaffolding script to generate all code at once.
+- You have Dexie + localStorage on web, SQLite + SecureStore on native, plus a universal `auth.tsx` to fix “Cannot find module” issues.
+- RLS ensures first user is admin, 3 dummy accounts are `'user'`, and the `(admin)` folder is fully integrated from day one.
+- The single scaffolding script automates everything.

 From here:

-- Expand your admin to show analytics or other tables.
-- Add [Supabase Storage](https://supabase.com/docs/guides/storage) for file uploads.
-- Implement push notifications or advanced roles beyond `'admin'/'user'`.
+- Add advanced roles beyond `'admin'`/`'user'`.
+- Build a CLI generator or do file uploads with Supabase Storage.
-- Finally, move on to production with Expo EAS, environment variables, logging, etc.
+- EAS deployment, environment variables, logging, push notifications.

-No separate “later” step needed—**the admin is already built in**.
-Enjoy building ScriptHammer!
+No separate “later” step needed: **the admin is in**.
+Enjoy building **ScriptHammer**!